 Log Cabin Republicans is the nation’s original and largest organization representing gay conservatives and allies who support fairness, freedom, and equality for all Americans.
 Log Cabin Republicans has state and local chapters nationwide, full-time staff in Washington, DC, a federal political action committee, and state political action committees.

-Within Texas there are four Log Cabin Republicans chapters; San Antonio, Austin, Dallas, and Houston.
+Within Texas there are five Log Cabin Republicans chapters: San Antonio, Austin, Dallas, Fort Worth and Houston.
 Each chapter meets monthly in their respective cities, and at least once a year all the chapters meet and work together to build a stronger more consistently principled and liberty-minded Republican Party.

-The Houston chapter was started in 2010.
+The Houston chapter was founded in 2010.
 The organization includes GLBT and allied Republicans, including numerous local elected judges and state legislators, supportive of a big tent GOP.
-Houston LCR members have been active in assisting in the election campaigns of our endorsed candidates, such as those of Sarah Davis for state rep for HD 134, and Houston mayoral candidate Bill King.
-Our annual fundraising galas have featured as keynote speakers in recent years such as Fox News Contributor Matt Schlapp, Bill King, Harris County Judge Ed Emmet, and U.S. Congressman Ted Poe, and U.S. Congressman Dan Crenshaw.
-In the 2017 legislative year, Houston LCR provided two thirds of the Texas LCR lobby team at the Texas state capitol, and spearheaded a formal alliance at the state level with the Republican Liberty Caucus of Texas and the Texas Young Republicans Federation.
+Houston LCR members have been active in assisting in the election campaigns of our endorsed candidates, such as those of Sarah Davis for State Representative for HD 134, and Houston mayoral candidate Bill King.
+Our annual fundraising galas have featured keynote speakers in recent years such as Fox News Contributor Matt Schlapp, Bill King, Harris County Judge Ed Emmet, U.S. Congressman Ted Poe, and U.S. Congressman Dan Crenshaw.
+In the 2017 legislative year Houston LCR provided two thirds of the Texas LCR lobby team at the Texas state capitol, and spearheaded a formal alliance at the state level with the Republican Liberty Caucus of Texas and the Texas Young Republicans Federation.
 At the 2018 Texas GOP State Convention, the Houston chapter led a successful effort, with the support and aid of other Republican allies and fellow LCR chapters across the state, to change the official party platform, removing all blanket condemnations of people simply for being gay.
 As a result of that success, the Houston chapter and the LCR Texas Board were recognized by the national organization of Log Cabin Republicans with an award at their annual Spirit of Lincoln Dinner held in Washington, D.C. in October, 2018.
 U.S. Congressman for District 2, Ret.
 Lt.
 Cmdr., Dan Crenshaw, was the featured speaker at the Houston LCR Lincoln Dinner.
 In February 2020, the Harris County GOP Chairman was a guest speaker at the general meeting for the first time.